Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Introduction to NAT.md

 |2|10.0.0.1:4284|65.52.1.1:1235|23.53.254.142:80|
 |3|10.2.0.1:5768|65.52.1.1:1236|23.53.254.142:80|

-### NAT gateway reuses a SNAT port to connect to a new destination
+### NAT Gateway Reuses a SNAT Port to Connect to a New Destination

 |Flow|Source tuple|Source tuple after SNAT|Destination tuple|
 |---|---|---|---|
 |4|10.0.0.1:4285|65.52.1.1:1234|26.108.254.155:80|

-### NAT gateway SNAT port cool down for reuse to the same destination
+### NAT Gateway SNAT Port Cool down for Reuse to the Same Destination

 |Flow|Source tuple|Source tuple after SNAT|Destination tuple|Packet type connection is closed with|Destination firewall timer for cool down for source port|
 |---|---|---|---|---|---|